Marco-hub-117/git-versions-stats/README.md

 - the option `--imageformat IMAGE FORMAT` specify the format of the saved image.
 Choices are **png, svg, pdf**.
 Default = "png"

+- the script doesn't show the plot figure if the option `--suppressplot` or `-suppress` is present

 [Here](https://gitlab-rbl.unipv.it/source-code-analysis/git-versions-stats/-/tree/main/heatMapSavedImage/lim-160) you can find some example of resulting image.

 </details>